ivirshup/anndata-paper/paper.md

 # Statement of need

 Generating insight from high-dimensional data matrices typically works through training models that annotate observations and variables via low-dimensional representations.
-In exploratory data analysis, this involves iteratively training models on original and learned annotations and associated representations. anndata offers a canonical data structure for book-keeping these, which is neither addressed by pandas [@McKinney2010], nor xarray [@Hoyer2017], nor commonly-used modeling packages like scikit-learn [@Pedregosa2011].
+In exploratory data analysis, this involves _iterative_ training and analysis using original and learned annotations and task-associated representations. anndata offers a canonical data structure for book-keeping these, which is neither addressed by pandas [@McKinney2010], nor xarray [@Hoyer2017], nor commonly-used modeling packages like scikit-learn [@Pedregosa2011].